-Canon G9 X versus Sony A6500
+Canon G9 X vs Sony A6500

 The Canon PowerShot G9 X and the Sony Alpha A6500 are two digital cameras that were officially introduced, respectively, in October 2015 and October 2016.
 The G9X is a fixed lens compact, while the A6500 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G9X) and an APS-C (A6500) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 24 MP.

-The physical size and weight of the Canon G9 X and the Sony A6500 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Canon G9 X and the Sony A6500.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably larger (41 percent) than the Canon G9 X. It is noteworthy in this context that the A6500 is splash and dust-proof, while the G9X does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X has a lens built in, whereas the A6500 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A6500 and their specifications in the Sony E-Mount Lens Catalog.